opennetworkinglab/aether-docs/onramp/scale.rst

 sections, but for starters, there are two aspects of our deployment that scale independently.
-One is Aether proper: a Kubernetes cluster running the set of microservices that implement SD-Core and AMP (and optionally, other edge apps); this corresponds to a combination of the ``master_nodes`` and ``worker_nodes`` groups.
+One is Aether proper: a Kubernetes cluster running the set of microservices that implement SD-Core and AMP (and optionally, other edge apps).
+This corresponds to a combination of the ``master_nodes`` and ``worker_nodes`` groups.
 The second is gNBsim: the emulated RAN that generates traffic directed at the Aether cluster, corresponding to the ``gnbsim_nodes`` host group.